Beadl-test/Beadl-test.github.io/BEADL_XML/BEADL_root.md

 nav_order: 1
 has_children: true
 ---
-The root element `<BEADL>`{: inline-code-color } in the XML format works as a container for the behavioral task protocol definition but also to non-protocol specific properties such as properties for a graphical representation of the protocol in an additional editor.
+The root element `<BEADL>`{: .text-inline-code-color } in the XML format works as a container for the behavioral task protocol definition but also to non-protocol specific properties such as properties for a graphical representation of the protocol in an additional editor.

 x